gradle/gradle/design-docs/parallel-native-compile.md

 ### Test Cases

+- Check output of failed build includes failed filenames for 1, 10, >10 cases (should only show max of 10).
+- Check total count of failures == total number of operations that failed.
+- Check that -S prints all appropriate stacktraces.

+### Discussion

+I'm not sure how we should treat the exceptions for each file.
+Is there any point keeping each exception?
+Is there ever a point in printing a stack trace for every file that fails compilation?
+The only benefit I see to keeping all of the exceptions is that it's a general capability of BuildOperationProcessor.
+Seems like collapsing would be specific to the type of operation?

+I guess it would be a good idea to have a special exception type, and put the logic for rendering with the logic for rendering MultipleBuildFailures.
+We have -s and -S, so we can do something clever, I think.
+Maybe collapsing the common stack trace for each cause?

+The question is whether we keep all of the exceptions or throw them away.
+Chucking them is probably ok for now, but long term I think we'll want to keep them and just do better rendering.

+Not sure if memory is an issue for 1000 exceptions reporting 'compilation failed'.
+Maybe we can only keep the 1st N exceptions: this would mean that we could later abort after that many failures.
+So instead of just displaying the first 10: we actually throw the others away early.

 ## Story: Improve output of build operation failures

 2. Show stderr from 1st 10 files that fail compilation